Vigil (TV series): Production

 In a 2021 interview, writer Tom Edge was approached by development producer George Aza-Selinger to develop a submarine project for television.
 It was inspired by the UK's Continuous At-Sea Deterrent (CASD) and the life of its submarine crews.
 The show was filmed and primarily set in Scotland.
 Production designer Tom Sayer created elaborate studio sets to represent the interior of the submarine.

 In March 2022, Vigil was renewed for a second series, which premiered on 10 December 2023.
 Filming for series 2 took place during spring 2023, across Scotland, in locations including Glasgow, Coatbridge, Motherwell, Cumbernauld, Luss, Lanark, Blantyre and North Ayrshire.
 Scenes were filmed in Casablanca and Rabat in Morocco to portray the country of Wudyan.

 In February 2025, Vigil was renewed for a third series.
 Filming of Series 3 began in Svalbard in September 2025, featuring a majority new cast.

 Music

 The programme's theme music is the song "Fuel to Fire" from the 2013 album Aventine by Danish singer, songwriter and musician Agnes Obel.
 Other music included in the series is composed by Afterhere (Berenice Scott and Glenn Gregory).
-Episode 4 includes the song "Anchor" by Welsh singer, songwriter and multi-instrumentalist Novo Amor, released as a single in 2015 and included on his 2017 EP Bathing Beach.
+Episode 4 of Series 1 includes the song "Anchor" by Welsh singer, songwriter and multi-instrumentalist Novo Amor, released as a single in 2015 and included on his 2017 EP Bathing Beach.

 Broadcast

-Series 1 of the police procedural drama television series premiered on BBC One on 29 August 2021.
+Series 1 premiered on BBC One on 29 August 2021.